Raghav335/Raghav335/README.md

 Hello everyone , welcome to my github aacount
 I am Raghav Gupta from BCA student

-Here are some ideas to get you started:

-.🔭 I’m currently working on linkdin https://www.linkedin.com/in/raghav-gupta-8a9152328?utm_source=share&utm_campaign=share_via&utm_content=profile&utm_medium=android_app

 .🌱 I’m currently learning in c language .
 . 😊 I’m looking to collaborate on practice session in coding.

 . 🤔 I’m looking for help with Laptop 💻.